diofant/diofant/docs/release/notes-0.12.rst

 * :sympyissue:`20360` Incorrect definite integration of simple exponential involving pi
 * :sympyissue:`20389` TypeError: Argument of Integer should be of numeric type, got -oo
 * :sympyissue:`20391` Linear programming with simplex method
+* :sympyissue:`19161` When applying simplify on a Poly it fails